smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/rng.rst

 * During each "pairing" (IMPORTANT: it applies to any "pairing", not just first "pairing"), the following procedure of RNG additional seeding MUST be performed:

   + When pairing procedure starts, Device MUST initialize two internal variables (Network-Time-Change-Count and ADC-Change-Count) as zeros
-  + Device MUST implement "Entropy Gathering" procedure as defined in :ref:`sapairing` document
+  + Device MUST implement "Entropy Gathering" procedure as defined in :ref:`siot_pairing` document

   + On receiving each packet with entropy, Device MUST: